Tokugawa shogunate: Classification of daimyō

-The tozama daimyos who fought against the Tokugawa clan in the Battle of Sekigahara had their estate reduced substantially.
-They were often placed in mountainous or far away areas, or placed between most trusted daimyos.
+The tozama daimyō who fought against the Tokugawa clan in the Battle of Sekigahara had their holdings reduced substantially.
+They were often placed in mountainous or far away areas, or placed between most trusted daimyō.
 Early in the Edo period, the shogunate viewed the tozama as the least likely to be loyal; over time, strategic marriages and the entrenchment of the system made the tozama less likely to rebel.
 In the end, however, it was still the great tozama of Satsuma, Chōshū and Tosa, and to a lesser extent Saga, that brought down the shogunate.
 These four states are called the Four Western Clans, or Satchotohi for short.